GitSetGoRishabh/sih-2025-trackmitra/README.md

 4. PASSENGER AND STATION: It helps reducing the dwell time of a train at a particular station according to the number of passengers needed to board the train , gives accurate delay update and dynamically changes the dwell time according to it.

-5.SAFETY AND RELIABILITY: It enforces signalling / headways .
+5. SAFETY AND RELIABILITY: It enforces signalling / headways .
 It can also work offline when in remote zones which can hinder the network , that's where the edge AI comes in play.

-6.MONITORING: As mentioned earlier there is a dedicated kpi dashboard for the constant monitoring for the average delay , throughput per hour , how much percentage trains are on time and what is the current energy consumption.
+6. MONITORING: As mentioned earlier there is a dedicated kpi dashboard for the constant monitoring for the average delay , throughput per hour , how much percentage trains are on time and what is the current energy consumption.

 ---